Yubico/yubikit-ios/README.md

 ## Using the Library

 YubiKit is exposing a simple and easy to use API for executing operations on the YubiKey.
 The API is divided into `Connections` and `Sessions`.
 The supported connections are `YKFAccessoryConnection` and `YKFNFCConnection`.
 Each session is started by calling `YubiKitManager.shared.startAccessoryConnection()` respectively `YubiKitManager.shared.startNFCConnection()`.
 Once a YubiKey connects the SDK delivers the new connection via the `YKFManagerDelegate` protocol.
 Disconnects are also signaled through the protocol.
-For a easier and a more Swift-like experience you can implement something similar to this example: [YKFManagerDelegate wrapper](./docs/easy-handling-connections.md).

 From a connection you can retrieve any of the sessions currently supported in the SDK.
 The connections are fetched by calling a method with a callback block.
 Once the session has been established and the corresponding application on the YubiKey has been selected the callback will return the new session.
-For e.g a FIDO2 session it would look like this:

 ##### Swift